 - Rolling Code Encryption, a feature usually only available on higher-end units, is a more robust technology of encoding that is not as easily decoded as scrambling.

 - DES 20 provides protection against more advanced types of listening technologies.

 - Digital DES P25 secure 56 bit encryption (for public safety applications).

 - Digital AES P25 provides the maximum security with 256 bit encryption (for public safety applications).

 In our experience, digital radios do not significantly outperform analog radios of the same wattage.
 Digital radios have the same power (4 Watts on UHF radios, 5 Watts on VHF radios) resulting in similar performance when it comes to distance and obstacles.
-Probably the main reason to purchase digital radios is for the added functions they have, not longer range.
+Probably the main reasons to purchase digital radios is for better voice quality the added functions they have, not longer range.